3mdeb/news-and-ideas/post.md

 - Put
 - Patch

-To control GPIO's on the RPI we need only `Get` and `Patch`, other methods are used in the same way - `Options` are exceptions.
+To control GPIOs on the RPI we need only `Get` and `Patch` methods, other methods are used in the same way - `Options` is used for exceptions.

 I assume you have already installed Robot Framework.
 If response is "NO", I would like invite you to read the installation paragraph [Installation paragraph](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#installation-instructions)
 It is official documentation for Robot Framework.
-Next we can install libraries.
+Next we can install requests libraries. `Collections` library is a standard built-in library.
 Use below commands to install libs:

 ```